JNRowe/jnrowe.github.io/thoughts/reset_in_ten.rst

 I recall my answer was somewhat flippant:

-    "I'd have used it repeatedly half an ago, until I figured out the magic incantation that convinces that cashier in the 'Express to join me for a picnic...  and then I would have ditched you suckers."
+    "I'd have used it repeatedly half an hour ago, until I figured out the magic incantation that convinces that cashier in the 'Express to join me for a picnic...  and then I would have ditched you suckers."